Axway/open-banking-docs/content/en/docs/deployment/installation/_index.md

 ## Connect to the Axway Repository

-You must have a Service Account with Axway in order to access the Helm chart and public images.
+You must have a [service account](https://docs.axway.com/bundle/platform-management/page/docs/management_guide/organizations/managing_organizations/managing_service_accounts/index.html) with Axway in order to access the Helm chart and public images.

 ### Access the Helm chart